-If you didn't see your city on our list of study groups, and you are willing to lead a study group for your city, follow the directions below.
+If you didn’t see your city or neighborhood on our list of study groups, and you are willing to lead a study group for your city, this guide will help you create one.

 - Click the down arrow in the upper right corner of the screen, then choose “Create Group” from the options.